Verifiable Fully Homomorphic Encryption: Maliciously-Secure Verifiable FHE

 We build our construction from a standard \indcpa{} FHE scheme, which includes all modern state-of-the-art schemes.
 While it might initially appear more attractive to utilize an \indccai{} FHE scheme, since our security notion is similarly defined, this is not ideal.
 Comparatively few \indccai{} FHE schemes are known~\cite{Canetti2017-by, Wang2018-qb, Li2016-ea} and the existing schemes are computationally much more expensive than \indcpa{} schemes.
 This is because existing \indccai{} schemes either already explicitly include integrity protections~\cite{Canetti2017-by} or rely on powerful primitives that, in turn, would require integrity-like protections~\cite{Wang2018-qb,Li2016-ea} to realize.
 As a result, starting our construction with an \indccai{} scheme and then adding integrity protections for circuit correctness would lead to duplicated efforts when instantiating the construction in practice.

-Note that constructing a scheme for the core vFHE definition is comparatively straightforward, as this setting only features public server inputs: for any $f$ (which includes the public inputs) that results in a valid ciphertext for any freshly encrypted client inputs, we can combine an \indcpa{} secure FHE scheme with a MAC-then-Encrypt scheme such as Chatel et al.~\cite{Chatel2022-ei} or a generic ZKP of circuit correctness.
-Therefore, we start with this construction, and incrementally extend it to achieve the more complex notions of verifiable FHE, including approximate correctness, client and server circuit privacy, and input predicates.
+Note that constructing a scheme for the core vFHE definition is comparatively straightforward, as this setting only features public server inputs: for any $f$ (which includes the public inputs) that results in a valid ciphertext for any freshly encrypted client inputs, we can combine an \indcpa{} secure FHE scheme with a MAC-then-Encrypt scheme such as Chatel et al.~\cite{Chatel2022-ei} or a generic ZKP proof of circuit correctness.
+Therefore, we instead focus on showing how to achieve the more complex notion of verifiable FHE with private server inputs, where we must actively counteract the possibility of key-recovery attacks.
+We discuss this construction below and refer to \Cref{app:generic-constructions} for constructions of the core vFHE definition and the other extensions, including approximate correctness, circuit privacy, and input predicates.
 Finally, we discuss concrete instantiations of these constructions in the following section (\Cref{sec:instantiation}).